Carolyn Mackler

-Carolyn Mackler (born July 13, 1973 in Manhattan) is an American author of young adult literature.
-She has written nine novels including Infinite in Between; Love and Other Four-Letter Words; The Earth, My Butt, and Other Big Round Things, which won an honorable mention from the Michael L. Printz award; Vegan Virgin Valentine; Guyaholic; and Tangled.
-Her novels are in print in more than 20 countries such as: the United Kingdom, Australia, Germany, France, Italy, Korea, the Netherlands, Denmark, Israel, and Indonesia.
-Mackler has also contributed to many magazines including Seventeen, Storyworks, Glamour, Girl's Life, and American Girl.
-She coauthored The Future of Us with Jay Asher.
+Carolyn Mackler (born July 13, 1973 in Manhattan) is an American author.
+She has written ten novels for teens and young people, including Infinite in Between; Not If I Can Help It; The Earth, My Butt, and Other Big Round Things, which won an honorable mention from the Michael L. Printz award; Vegan Virgin Valentine; Guyaholic; and Tangled.
+Her first novel for adults, The Wife App, received praise from authors such as Judy Blume and Gabrielle Zevin.

 Personal life

 Mackler was born in Manhattan, but when she was one her parents moved from Greenwich Village to Syracuse, New York, and finally to Brockport, New York, which is the setting for many of her novels.
 Her mother read to her often and her father told her stories of his own life.
 Mackler was always interested in writing, and from an early age tested her talent at it.
 Beginning at age four recorded stories on a tape recorder, and dictated her stories to her mother who wrote them down for her.
 She lived in Brockport until leaving for college in 1991.
-From 1991-1995 she attended Vassar College where she obtained a degree in Art History in 1995.
+From 1991 to 1995 she attended Vassar College where she obtained a degree in Art History in 1995.
 After college, Mackler lived in Seattle, Washington briefly before returning to New York City in December 1995.
 In 2003, Mackler married her husband and they now live in an apartment in Manhattan with their two sons.